 Don’t be shy.
 Connect with Jon on LinkedIn here.

-Is your Customer Success or Support team looking to scale customer relationships with video?
+Is your Customer Success team looking to scale customer relationships with video?